-Child tax credit can top up your income if you are responsible for at least one child or young person.
+Child tax credit is a means-tested benefit that can top up your income if you are responsible for at least one child or young person.
 You don't have to be working to claim.

 To get the maximum amount of child tax credit, your annual income will need to be less than £16,105 in the 2019-20 tax year.
 This was the same in 2018-19.

 If you earn more than this, the amount of child tax credit you get reduces.

 Child tax credit is gradually being replaced by Universal Credit, so not everyone will be able to claim it.

 Child tax credit will be paid until the September following your child's 16th birthday.
 So, for example, if your child's 16th birthday was 1 June 2019, your child tax credit would stop on 1 September 2019.

 The only way to continue to get child tax credits after this point is if your child is aged between 16-20 and is in full-time education or in approved training, and they don’t get paid for it.